 Description of bacteria-focused BMP Comments/Discussion Storm Water Brochures (Pet Waste) The new pet waste brochure was posted to the County's web site and hard copies were distributed with each pet adopt.
-A total of 1,013 pet adoptions were conducted in 2021.
+A total of 1,932 pet adoptions were conducted in 2022.
 The pet waste brochure educates the public on the water quality impacts that pet waste has on area waterbodies and the benefits of proper disposal.
-Stream Clean Up Projects 1,360 pounds of debris were removed from waterways in Collin County.
-Removal of trash and other debris from waterways reduces potential sources of bacteria.
-Reduce Illegal Dumping 211 reports of illegal dumping were investigated by the County Sheriff and subsequently cleaned up by Collin County Public Works crews.
+Stream Clean Up Projects There were no stream clean-up events during 2022.
+The County will coordinate a stream clean-up to target specific sites for 2023.
+Reduce Illegal Dumping 325 reports of illegal dumping were by the County Sheriff and subsequently cleaned up by Collin County Public Works crews.
 Cleanup of trash and other debris prevents potential sources of bacteria from reaching waterways.
-Reduce Failing Septic Systems 33 investigations of potentially failing OSSFs were conducted by the County based on public complaints.
+Reduce Failing Septic Systems 34 investigations of potentially failing OSSFs were conducted by the County based on public complaints.
 Failing septic systems are a potential source of bacteria.
 By investigating and correcting failing septic systems, the County prevents bacteria from reaching waterways.
 Visual Monitoring of Outfalls and Illicit Discharge Investigations The County conducted visual monitoring of 14 outfalls.
 Although not specifically targeting bacteria, the detection and removal of illicit discharges will reduce potential sources of bacteria that could be present.
 Proper Pet Waste Disposal The County will consider placing pet waste stations in parks, where appropriate.
 Investigation of potential locations will be accomplished by surveying Parks Department staff that maintain the parks.
 A meeting was conducted with staff from Myers Park to discuss potential contamination from pet waste.